minasow/e2e/README.txt

 		Dispense drugs disappear (including refresh) ✔
 		Dispensed drugs cannot be deleted from shipment page Pend / Unpend drugs   ✔
+		Repack Drugs:       - Added validation to prevent you from repacking more than the quantity 						of transactions you've selected, and from repacking zero vials
+		Original disappear ✔
+		     print label   ✔ - Has a solution, but requires that you be in the window for it to 						properly execute Doesn't allow you to repack more qty than the transactions you've selected new drugs appear with icon ✔
-		Repack Drugs, original disappear, print label, new drugs appear with icon Original repacked drugs cannot be deleted from shipment page Eventually figure out what to do to test database “next” property set, records complete Ensure you can delete inventory with 0 qty   - BUGGY prints: "Verified At "2017-														04-14T23:02:32.515Z" cannot be set unless qty.												from or qty.to is set; Qty To null must be 1 or 											more"
+		Original repacked drugs cannot be deleted from shipment page ✔ Eventually figure out what to do to test database “next” property set, records complete Ensure you can delete inventory with 0 qty   - BUGGY prints: "Verified At "2017-														04-14T23:02:32.515Z" cannot be set unless qty.												from or qty.to is set; Qty To null must be 1 or 											more"